 Lightning flashed overhead illuminating a hooded figure standing outside the main hospital building, unminding of the pouring rain primed to soak even the bravest to the bone.
 Gazing upward the figure fixed their eye on the intended target, a room on the furthest corner, 12th floor.

 They had been climbing coconut trees since they were three years old, some far taller than the task laid before them.
 With a crack of knuckle and neck, the figure leapt to the side of the building, moving steadily from one balcony to the next occasionally scaling an exposed drainpipe until they reached their target.

-A pretty young woman, mid-twenties with cocoa skin and a slightly boyish haircut stared back.
+A pretty young woman, early-twenties with cocoa skin and a slightly boyish haircut stared back.
 The only thing marring her beauty was a long scar running across the right side of her face and another just above the bridge of her nose.
 The scars ran deep as the longer of the two led to a leather eye patch disguising further damage.
 She quickly turned from the door and stepped to the bed, heartbroken at what she found.

 Before her lay a woman of the same age, so similar in appearance it was still disconcerting after all this time.
 The woman's eyes were closed as she took ragged breathes behind an oxygen mask.
 Her normally golden skin held a sickly pallor.
 The girl in the cloak moved forward just enough to brush the long, curly hair away from the other’s forehead and place a tender kiss upon it.

 Reaching down, she took the girl’s hand in her own while examining her injuries.
 The girl in the bed had the entire left side of her torso heavily bandaged.
 Several red stains dotting the soft fabric indicated where the bullets had entered, and in some cases, exited.
 Three shots.
 She had heard them.
 Watched in horror as the other girl fell; wished to race to her aid but was unable.